katyukha/base_tags/README.md

 Consists of set of modules to add tags to standard Odoo models.

-## At this moment there are modules to add tags for:
+## At this moment there are modules to add tags for models:

   - account.invoice model
   - product.product model